-Create a program that will have the user enter a list of names of the students enrolled in a course.
-The user can continue entering names indefinitely, stopping only when they enter the sentinel value "QUIT".
+Create a program that will have the user enter a list of the superpowers they would have.
+The user can continue entering powers indefinitely, stopping only when they enter the sentinel value "QUIT".

-If the user enters a name that they have already entered (and therefore already exists in the list), the user must be notified, and the name should not be added to the list again.
+If the user enters a power that they have already entered (and therefore already exists in the list), the user must be notified, and the power should not be added to the list again.

-Once the user has completed the list, the program should print out the total number of students enrolled in the course.
-It should then print out whether the course is over enrolled, under enrolled, or perfectly enrolled, based on a desired class size of 7 students.
+Once the user has completed the list, the program should print out the total number of superpowers they have.
+It should then print out whether they are underpowered, perfect, or too strong, based on a desired superpower count of 3 total powers.
 The program must make use of a list to accomplish these tasks!

-Here is some sample output for hw4\part2.py, with the user input in blue.
+Here is some sample output for hw4_part2.py, with the user input in blue.
 (Yours does not have to match this word for word, but it should be similar.)